 2. Employee experience video: highlight your company’s story

 Storytelling for internal communications is a powerful tool.
 When it comes to inspiring and motivating your employees, telling stories is a potent internal communications video strategy.
-A great company will always focus internally and encompass unique employee experiences as part of its larger story.

 You don’t necessarily need to focus on recruitment when creating a video for internal communications purposes.
 You could plan a video showcasing diverse employees sharing their unique employee experiences.
 Employees can talk about what makes their employee experience so unique at your company.